ManuGithubSteam/LinJarK/README.md

 If you want to know more about the whole model compilation business check out his awesome tools: https://github.com/gooofy/voxforge/

-BACKEND: bash scripts to do stuff
+BACKEND: bash scripts do the stuff
 ----------------------------------
 Here is most of the work done.
 Get the local weather data and play it back to you, get some jokes from the new etc.
 It is all done here.
-I use bash scripts for this because they are easy to understand and to modify if the web page does change their information layout etc.
+I use bash scripts for this because they are easy to understand and to modify if the web page does change their information layout etc. Also they don't need much knowledge so many people can contribute.

 FRONTEND: Simon
 -----------------